pimdao77/pimdao77/README.md

 ### Hi LMWN Recruitment Team, I'm Pimdao! ⭐️⭐️
 **Aspiring UX Researcher | Data Enthusiast | Digital Innovator**

-I am a Digital Transformation student at Thammasat University with a passion for connecting **Business Analytics** and **Human-Centered Design**.
+I am a Digital Transformation and Innovation student at Thammasat University with a passion for connecting **Business Analytics** and **Human-Centered Design**.
 My goal is to understand *what* is happening through data and *why* it is happening through user research.

+* for reviewing my resume 👉 [feel free to know me more] (https://www.canva.com/design/DAG6Wtmek3M/ifL9QNXUtEkAaJbm8c18Ag/view?utm_content=DAG6Wtmek3M&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=h3c84a205b7)
 ---

 ### 🚀 What I bring to the table